cms-L1TK/firmware-hls/README.md

 vivado vsim.xpr
 ```

-and start the simulation from GUI.
+and start the simulation from GUI (first time will take long).